-On successful completion of the course, students will be awarded a UEA BA (Hons) Degree in Professional Policing.
+On successful completion of the course, students will be awarded a BA (Hons) Professional Policing.

 Course Delivery

 The full BA programme will run over 3 years with students attending two days per week.
 Each 20-credit module will contain 48 hours of lectures/tutorials with students expected to undertake around 152 hours of private study.
 Students also receive 3 hours of personal tutoring per year.
 Students will complete 120 credits per academic year and therefore the programme will be full time.
 The contact hours will be a mix of lectures, seminars, simulated skills, and workshops.